 4. Slip dressing

 On to more complex styles: Wearing a slip as a dress does require a bit of finesse, but we're confident that you can do it.
 To ensure that it looks purposeful, choose a completely opaque slip - if it's a little on the flimsy side, you might be showing off more than you intended, especially in direct sunlight.
 Dark colours are an easy solution to that, and a black silk slip dress is always en vogue.
 Wear a silk slip with a seamless thong to avoid clinging panty-lines, and toss a lightweight jacket or shawl over your shoulders if you still feel a bit exposed.
 Pro-tip: if you're still hesitant, try a slip that has a fancy lace hem, styled underneath a shorter dress or skirt.
 The pretty hem will offer a bit of excitement without making you feel underdressed.

 5. Sheer layers

 Don't discount sheer lounge wear items just because they can't be worn out on their own.
 Remember that innerwear as outerwear dressing is all about layering.
-Your transparent robes and babydolls are the perfect accessory for a night on the town, as long as you layer them properly!
+Transparent dressing gowns are the perfect accessory for a night on the town, as long as you layer them properly.
 Try adding a long, black sheer dressing gown like our Ambrosia robe (left) over a lace cocktail dress or satin midi skirt and blouse.
 The flowing fabric will give your outfit a fancy feel, and you'll have found even more reasons to indulge yourself in our luxurious tulle robes!